KAVATIJOHNSHREYAN/KL_ATTENDANCE_RESUME_INTERVIEW_TOOLS/README.md

 - **Simple Attendance Calculator**: Calculate attendance percentage based on total classes and classes attended
 - **LTPS Calculator**: Advanced calculator for Lecture, Tutorial, Practical, and Skilling components
+- **Screenshot Calculator**: Upload a screenshot of your attendance table for automatic extraction and calculation
 - **Attendance Analysis**: Check eligibility status based on university attendance requirements (75% and 85%)
 - **Save Calculations**: Save your calculations as drafts with subject names
 - **Draft Management**: View, load, and delete saved drafts